 - Place eggs in a large pot and cover with cool water by 1 inch.

-- Bring pot to a rolling boil.
+- Bring the pot to a rolling boil.

-- Set timer for 10-12 minutes.
+- Set a timer for 10-12 minutes.
+Remove the eggs with a slotted spoon.

 - Learn more about how to make hard-boiled eggs on the stovetop.